andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/dependency-management/considerations-for-choosing-3rd-party-swift-libraries.md

 ### Quality matters

-  * If you&#8217;re using CocoaPods, know that each CocoaPod that’s submitted to the central ‘Trunk’, as they call it, receives a quality index that is based on various pieces of analysis that can be done on the repository and on the code within the pod itself.
+  * If you're using CocoaPods, know that each CocoaPod that’s submitted to the central ‘Trunk’, as they call it, receives a quality index that is based on various pieces of analysis that can be done on the repository and on the code within the pod itself.
 Some of the analysis that’s done is based on some of the things I just discussed, such as GitHub stars, documentation, etc. A full list of how the CocoaPods quality index is assessed and assigned can be found at <https://guides.cocoapods.org/making/quality-indexes>

 ### Wrapping up

-So there you have it &#8211; a few broad categories to think in terms of when trying to get direction on whether or not you should bring a given 3rd party library into your own Swift project.
+So there you have it – a few broad categories to think in terms of when trying to get direction on whether or not you should bring a given 3rd party library into your own Swift project.

 Do you have other &#8220;box-like&#8221; categories that you use to guide your dependency decisions?
 Feel free to sound off in the comments with your thoughts!